 The Accessibility segment designs, manufactures, distributes and installs accessibility products such as stairlifts for both straight and curved stairs, vertical and inclined platform lifts and elevators for home and commercial use.
-The products are manufactured, assembled and customized at the Brampton (Ontario) plant, and are offered through a network of some 600 retailers, which are primarily located in North America.
-The Huizhou (China) plant is the main supplier of parts and components for the Brampton subsidiary; also, it assembles product components and finished products mainly for the benefit of the Corporation and for the sale of products on the Asian and European markets.
-Its product line, the most comprehensive on the market, includes thirteen products.
-A portion of the products manufactured by the Brampton facility are distributed and installed in the provinces of Quebec, Ontario and Alberta by Savaria Concord, Savaria SIS, Savaria Lifts and Savaria Home Access.
+In September 2016, a patient lift developed and manufactured at the Magog, Quebec plant has been added to our product offering.
+All other products are manufactured, assembled and customized at the Brampton, Ontario plant and are offered through a network of some 300 active retailers, which are primarily located in North America.
+The Huizhou (China) plant is the main supplier of parts and components for the Brampton plant; also, it assembles product components and finished products mainly for the benefit of the Corporation, but also for the sale of products on the Asian and European markets.
+Its product line, the most comprehensive on the market, includes fourteen products.
+A portion of the products manufactured by the Brampton facility are distributed and installed in the provinces of Quebec, Ontario and Alberta.

-This segment also includes operations that came from the acquisition of Silver Cross in the third quarter of 2014, consisting of the operation of a franchise network through which new and recycled accessibility equipment is sold, and a lead generation program to capture and distribute leads on potential customers to over 100 affiliates in North America.
+This segment also includes the operations from the Silver Cross division, consisting of a network of franchises and corporate stores through which new and recycled accessibility equipment is sold, and a lead generation program to capture and distribute leads on potential customers to close to 100 affiliates in North America.

-Savaria's products meet the requirements of Canadian Standards Association ("CSA") or American Society of Mechanical Engineers ("ASME").
+Savaria's products meet the requirements of Canadian Standards Association (CSA) or American Society of Mechanical Engineers (ASME).
 The applicable standards and codes are CSA B355 (Lifts for Persons with Physical Disabilities), ASME A18.1 (Safety Standard for Platform Lifts and Stairway Chairlifts) and CSA B44 (Safety Code for Elevators).
+Some of the products sold in the United States must also comply with the FDA (Food and Drug Administration) code.
 These safety standards specify minimum requirements for the design, construction, installation and testing of accessibility equipment.

 The products are sold on both the commercial market (50%) and the residential market (50%).
-The Accessibility segment generated revenues of some \$70 million in 2014, representing 84% of the total revenues of the Corporation.
+The Accessibility segment generated revenues of some \$96 million in 2016 (2015: \$83 million), representing 80% (2015: 87%) of the total revenues of the Corporation.